Coleman Legal LLP Logo

 Our team

-At Coleman Legal, medical negligence claims constitute a large part of our caseload, and with that comes first-rate experience and high awareness of the area in general by our practitioners.
-We can advise you on your case, and you will be guided through the legal process as sensitively as possible with our support.
-To speak with one of our solicitors, call 1800 844104 (free phone) or complete our online enquiry form.
+At Coleman Legal LLP, medical negligence claims constitute a large part of our caseload, and with that comes first-rate experience and general awareness of the area by our practitioners.
+We can advise you on your case, and with our support, you will be guided through the legal process as sensitively as possible.
+To speak with one of our solicitors, call 1800-844-104 (freephone) or complete our online enquiry form.

-Along with our expertise in the area, clients can expect support and sensitivity.
-If you believe that you have suffered as a result of medical negligence, either in your treatment or as a result of misdiagnosis or delayed diagnosis, Coleman Legal can advise you as to whether you may have a case against another party and will support you through the entire process.
+Clients can expect support and sensitivity along with our expertise in the area.
+If you believe that you have suffered due to medical negligence, either in your treatment or as a result of misdiagnosis or delayed diagnosis, Coleman Legal can advise you whether you may have a case against another party and will support you through the entire process.

 Coleman Legal LLP